 Winners of this award will present a research paper in the Young Investigator’s Symposium at the ASN annual meeting and receive a $500 prize, a travel allowance of $700, cost of registration for the meetings, and a supplement of $500 in case of intercontinental travel.
 Four awards are made annually.
 Recipients need not be members of the Society.

 The prize committee encourages direct applications and welcomes suggestions of people who should be encouraged to apply.
 Applications should consist of no more than three pages that summarize the applicant’s work (excluding tables, figures, and references), no more than four appropriate reprints, and a CV combined as a single pdf.
 Two letters from individuals familiar with the applicant’s work should be sent separately.
-All application materials should be sent via e-mail by January 1, 2018, to Jeremy Fox (email@example.com).
+All application materials should be sent via e-mail by January 15, 2019, to Luke Harmon (firstname.lastname@example.org).
 Please indicate “Young Investigators’ Award” in the subject line, and for reference letters, the name of the applicant.

 Jasper Loftus-Hills (1946-1974) was an Australian biologist of exceptional promise who lost his life doing fieldwork recording frog calls in Texas, three years after receiving his degree from the University of Melbourne.

 An obituary appeared in Copeia: in 1974 (Alexander, Richard D. "Jasper Loftus-Hills."
 Copeia 1974:812-13).